TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 6. Navigate to [http://localhost:3000](http://localhost:3000)

-7. Expose your application to the wider internet using [ngrok](https://ngrok.com/download).
-You can click [here](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) for more details.
-This step **is important** because the application won't work as expected if you run it through localhost.
+7. Expose your application to the wider internet using `ngrok`.
+This step is **crucial** for the app to work as expected.

    ```bash
    ngrok http 3000
    ```

-8. When ngrok starts up, it will assign a unique URL to your tunnel.
+8. `ngrok` will assign a unique URL to your tunnel.
    It might be something like `https://asdf456.ngrok.io`.
-Take note of this.
+You will need this to configure your TwiML app in the next step.

 9. [Configure your TwiML app](https://www.twilio.com/console/voice/twiml/apps)'s
 Voice "REQUEST URL" to be your ngrok URL plus `/voice`.
-For example:
-   **Note:** You **must** use the https URL, otherwise some browsers will block microphone access.
+(Example: `https://asdf456.ngrok.io/voice`) **Note:** You **must** use the https URL, otherwise some browsers will block microphone access.

    ![screenshot of twiml app](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/TwilioClientRequestUrl.original.png)

-You should now be ready to rock!
-Make some phone calls or receiving incoming calls in the application.
+You should now be ready to make and receive calls from your browser.
-Note that Twilio Client requires WebRTC enabled browsers, so Edge and Internet Explorer will not work for testing.
-We recommend Google Chrome or Mozilla Firefox instead.

    ![screenshot of application homepage](./screenshot_homepage.png)

-When the server starts, you will be assigned a random client name, which will appear in the top left corner of the homepage.
-This client name is used as the identity field when generating an access token for the client, and is also used to route incoming calls to the correct client device.
+When the `Twilio.Device` is initialized, you will be assigned a random "client name", which will appear in the top left corner of the homepage.
+This client name is used as the identity field when generating an Access Token for the `Twilio.Device`, and is also used to route SDK-to-SDK calls to the correct `Twilio.Device`.

 You can make outbound calls by entering a phone number or a client name.

-If you would like to test browser-to-browser calls, open one browser page to `localhost:5000` and then stop and restart the server, which will generate a new client identity.
-Open a new browser to `localhost:5000`, and you should see the new client name.
+If you would like to test browser-to-browser calls, open two browser windows to `localhost:3000`.
+You should see the new client name.
 You can make calls between these two clients by entering one client's name in the box for making an outbound call.

 ![screenshot of application homepage](./screenshot_two_calls.png)

-You can also receiving an incoming call to your browser by calling the Twilio number you specified as your `TWILIO_CALLER_ID` in your `.env` file.
+You can also receiving an incoming call to your browser by calling the Twilio number you specified as your `TWILIO_CALLER_ID` in your `.env` file. **Note:** Since this is a quickstart with limited functionality, incoming calls will only be routed to the most recently-created `Twilio.Device`.

 If you see "Unknown Audio Output Device 1" in the "Ringtone" or "Speaker" devices lists, click the button below the boxes (Seeing "Unknown" Devices?) to have your browser identify your input and output devices.
 ![screenshot of unknown devices](./screenshot_unknown_devices.png)